micropython/micropython/docs/design_guide.md

 you increase the likelihood that incorrect expectations are found on import and not randomly during runtime.

+### Example
+When adding extra functionality to CircuitPython to mimic what a normal operating system would do, either copy an existing CPython API (for example file writing) or create a separate module to achieve what you want.
+For example, mounting and unmount drives is not a part of CPython so it should be done in a module, such as a new `filesystem`, that is only available in CircuitPython.
+That way when someone moves the code to CPython they know what parts need to be adapted.

 ## Document inline

 Whenever possible, document your code right next to the code that implements it.